cucumber/aruba/README.md

 ### Channels

 For support, please have a look at the ["support website"](https://cucumber.io/support) of "Cucumber".
-You have different options to reach out for help: Recommended for "aruba" are using the "Slack" channels - e.g. "aruba-devs" or "general" ([Register account](https://cucumberbdd-slack-invite.herokuapp.com/)) and the "Issues"-page on [GitHub](https://github.com/cucumber/aruba/issues).
-Adressing one of the matainers might directly would be helpful.
+You have different options to reach out for help: Recommended for `aruba` are using the "Slack" channels - e.g. "aruba-devs" or "general" ([Register account](https://cucumberbdd-slack-invite.herokuapp.com/)) and the "Issues"-page on [GitHub](https://github.com/cucumber/aruba/issues).
+Adressing one of the maintainers directly would be helpful.

 ### Maintainers